Guitar Practice – A Practical Guide

 - Warm Up (5 minutes)

-The first step in guitar practice is to spend a maximum of 5 minutes warming up.
+The first step is to spend a maximum of 5 minutes warming up.
 Do some stretching of your hands, wrists and fingers.
 Loosen your muscles by shaking out any tension you’re holding.
 Spend a couple minutes just randomly fretting, strumming and picking the guitar.

 The next part of your practice routine should involve the rudiments of music.
 Play through all of the major and minor scales – upwards and downwards – once through.
 If you have time left, play the scales in various starting positions on the fretboard.
 Spend a maximum of 15 minutes here.